ShirinG/ShirinG.github.io/_posts/2017-04-02-unbalanced.md

 The basic theoretical concepts behind over- and under-sampling are very simple:

 -   With under-sampling, we randomly select a subset of samples from the class with more instances to match the number of samples coming from each class.
 In our example, we would randomly pick 241 out of the 458 benign cases.
-The main disadvantage of under-sampling is that we loose potentially relevant information from the left-out samples.
+The main disadvantage of under-sampling is that we lose potentially relevant information from the left-out samples.

 -   With oversampling, we randomly duplicate samples from the class with fewer instances or we generate additional instances based on the data that we have, so as to match the number of samples in each class.
-While we avoid loosing information with this approach, we also run the risk of overfitting our model as we are more likely to get the same samples in the training and in the test data, i.e. the test data is no longer independent from training data.
+While we avoid losing information with this approach, we also run the risk of overfitting our model as we are more likely to get the same samples in the training and in the test data, i.e. the test data is no longer independent from training data.
 This would lead to an overestimation of our model's performance and generalizability.

 In reality though, we should not simply perform over- or under-sampling on our training data and then run the model.
 We need to account for cross-validation and perform over- or under-sampling on each fold independently to get an honest estimate of model performance!